AlexxNica/repos-using-electron/readme.md

 # repos-using-electron [![Build Status](https://travis-ci.org/zeke/repos-using-electron.svg?branch=master)](https://travis-ci.org/zeke/repos-using-electron)

-A collection of all public repositories on GitHub that depend on `electron-prebuilt`
+A collection of all public GitHub repositories that depend on `electron` or `electron-prebuilt`.

 Uses the [libraries.io](https://libraries.io/api) to find dependent repos, and the [GitHub](https://developer.github.com/v3/) API to fetch latest